You will need to be a people person with a keen financial mind to excel as a tax adviser

 It is vital for tax advisers to keep up to date with changes in tax legislation.
 Members of the CIOT and ATT must undertake continuing professional development (CPD) on an annual basis.

 Career progression depends on gaining professional qualifications, ability and a willingness to work hard.

-A sound basis in UK taxation and a solid foundation from which to build your future career can be gained through The Association of Taxation Technicians (ATT) qualifications.
+A sound basis in UK taxation and a solid foundation from which to build your future career can be gained through ATT qualifications.

-Qualification as a chartered tax adviser (CTA) with The Chartered Institute of Taxation (CIOT) is seen as the gold standard among tax professionals, both technically and in terms of ethical and professional standards.
+Qualification as a chartered tax adviser with CIOT is seen as the gold standard among tax professionals, both technically and in terms of ethical and professional standards.

 There are excellent opportunities for generalists in public practice who want to handle personal or corporate tax work.
-Larger firms allow specialisation in areas such as:
+Larger firms will provide opportunities for specialisation, in areas such as:

 - private clients and international tax.

-Opportunities for tax advisers are diverse and, once CTA qualified, movement between the broad areas of tax consultancy, commerce, industry, the legal profession and HM Revenue & Customs (HMRC) can and does occur.
+Opportunities for tax advisers are diverse and, once CTA qualified, movement between the broad areas of tax consultancy, commerce, industry, the legal profession and HMRC can and does occur.

-It is also possible to move to more general financial roles in industry or in the city.
+It is also possible to move into more general financial roles in industry or in the city.

 Becoming a tax advisers opens up excellent opportunities to work overseas, especially for those in public practice firms with experience in expatriate or corporate tax.